 The second two developmental years (Grades 11-12) focus on college admissions related issues and the application process.
 These two years will focus on college choice, college counseling classes and evening seminars addressing the many aspects of what constitutes an excellent application to college, including but not limited to: college interview preparation, college essay development, standardized testing timeline and strategy, developing a resume of activities, letter of recommendation guidance, visiting colleges, discussing strategic application programs (early decision/early action/restricted early action), filling out applications, and making a final decision with thoughtful and reflective care.

-Finally, our institutional position on the college admissions process centers on discovering the most competitive match/fit for each King student.
+As the matriculation list shows, King students attend some of the top colleges and universities in the country.
+Our institutional position on the college admissions process centers on discovering the most competitive match/fit for each King student.
 As college students spend 90% of their time outside the classroom, it is imperative not only to seek a challenging and scholarly environment, but also one that feels comfortable and manageable both inside and outside the classroom.